Antarcticsiclepop/left4dead2-choreography-script/readme.md

 ## **Trigger sounds with responses**

-I have provided two useful functions to use with the `:callback()` function:
+I have provided two useful functions to use with the `::callback()` function:

 ### **`::emitSound()`**